HanimHank/recircle-cup/_posts/2017-09-21-which-size.markdown

 image: static/cup.jpg
 ---

-If you are a virgin, we would recommend you start by using our small recircle cup.
+If you are a virgin, we would recommend you start by using our small cup.
 This is because your vaginal muscles will be tighter, and inserting a bigger cup might be difficult.

-However, the size basically only changes the capacity of the cup, so it is actually related to your period discharge.
-If you have light to medium flow, you should use a small recircle cup.
-If you have a heavy flow, use a large recircle cup.
-Please know that the large Recricle cup is only 5mm larger in diameter than the small recircle cup, so it’s not going to be that big a difference for you to change sizes.
-If you have given birth vaginally however, we recommend you use the large cup because after giving birth your vaginal muscles become weak and so a large cup would hold itself properly in place- more easily.
+However, the size mostly affects the capacity of the cup.
+If you have light to medium flow, you should use our small cup.
+If you have a heavy flow, use our large cup.
+Please know that the large Recircle cup is only slightly larger in diameter than the small Recircle cup, so it’s not going to be that big a difference for you to change sizes.
+If you have given birth vaginally, we recommend you use the large cup because after giving birth your vaginal muscles become weak and so a large cup would hold itself properly in place more easily.

-Flow measure:

-Light Flow:
+**Flow measure**

-If you change a pad after every 7 - 8 hours during your period
+Light Flow: If you change a pad after every 7 - 8 hours during your period

-Medium Flow:
-If you change a pad every 4 - 6 hours during your period
+Medium Flow: If you change a pad every 4 - 6 hours during your period

-Heavy Flow:
-If you change your pad every 1- 3 hours during your period
+Heavy Flow: If you change your pad every 1- 3 hours during your period